pinlong-cai/peter-cai.github.io/_pages/about.md

 About me
 --------

 I received B.S., M.S. and Ph.D. degrees in traffic information engineering and control from Beihang University, Beijing, China.
-From 2016 to 2017, he was a Research
-Assistant with the Quanzhou Institute of Equipment Manufacturing, Haixi Institutes, Chinese Academy of Sciences.
-From 2020 to 2021, I was a Standard & Strategy Engineer in
+From 2016 to 2017, he was a Research Assistant with the Quanzhou Institute of Equipment Manufacturing, Haixi Institutes, Chinese Academy of Sciences.
+From 2020 to 2021, I was a Standard & Strategy Engineer in ZTE Corporation.
-ZTE Corporation.
 Now, I am currently a Research Scientist in Shanghai AI Laboratory.
-My research interests include data modelling, decision intelligence and cooperative vehicle infrastructure system (CVIS).
+My research interests include Automated Vehicle, Trajectory Planning and Decision Intelligence.

 Contact info